 - Security Protocols and Encryption Standards

 The Emerging Technology Group offers its clients the opportunity to stay up to date and prepared for related developments in Canada by offering lunch and learn sessions on the latest legislative movements, insurance trends and technology developments both here at home and globally.
+We also offer webinars and an eNewsletter with all the latest information on drones, blockchain and cyber liability.

 Where we began: Our client was convicted under s.
 602.45 of the Canadian Aviation Regulations (part of the Aeronautics Act) for flying his drone too close to an airport.
 A trial he was represented by volunteer law students.
 We were approached by them to represent the client on the appeal of the conviction.
 The issue on appeal was whether the trial judge had correctly found that our client had beyond a reasonable doubt, flown a model aircraft in a manner that was or was likely hazardous to aviation safety.
 The only law that applied to recreational use of a drone at that time.